GoogleCloudPlatform/cluster-toolkit/community/front-end/ofe/README.md

-# Google HPC Toolkit Open FrontEnd
+# Google HPC Toolkit Open Front End

 This is a web front-end for HPC applications on GCP.
-It delegates to the Google HPC Toolkit to create cloud resources for HPC clusters.
+It delegates to the Cloud HPC Toolkit to create cloud resources for HPC clusters.
 Through the convenience of a web interface, system administrators can manage the life cycles of HPC clusters and install applications; users can prepare & submit HPC jobs and run